 Take the white of one egg and mix in a teaspoon of olive oil.
 Beat to give a paste-like consistency and apply to the entire scalp and hair.
 Keep it on for about 15 to 20 minutes and then rinse with cool water and a mild shampoo.
 You can reap in benefits of egg by making other home-made egg hair packs too.

-For more tips on haircare, check out our haircare section.
+For more articles on hair loss, check out our hair loss page.
 Follow us on Facebook and Twitter for all the latest updates!
 For daily free health tips, sign up for our newsletter.
 And to join discussions on health topics of your choice, visit our forum.